DumindaManjula/ReGov-Test/README.md

 	Note: Inside this repository you will not see any file we have to upload file to this in next step.

 There you have to commit this buildspec.yml and template.yml file to repository.
+I have already provided those two files in my git repository.

 	Note:For this you can clone the repository and use git command to upload these two files.